Learn how to navigate the hospital system in Austria, and ensure that you and your family receive the best medical care, with this helpful guide.

 It’s important to note that due to the high standard of care provided to everyone in Austria, you will likely face longer waiting times if you are restricted to only public healthcare.
 As a result, you may need to share a hospital room with as many as nine other patients.

 With this in mind, you may be tempted to take out private health insurance.
-There are many private health insurance providers in Austria, all of which regulated by the Financial Market Authority.
+There are many private health insurance providers in Austria, all of which are regulated by the Financial Market Authority.

 The leading groups are Allianz Care and Cigna Global.
 Both offer a range of plans to suit all people and situations.
 Generally, the older you are the more you will pay.
 For example, a plan for children below 18 could cost around €30 per month.
 However, the same plan for someone above 65 may cost as much as €450 to €500 per month.
 Additional factors include both gender and pre-existing conditions.